GitEnricoNeko/srahunter/README.md

  ##### Main functionality:
-- Automatic removal of .sra files after sucessfull dumping, the user don't need to do it manually
+- Automatic removal of .sra files after successfull dumping, the user don't need to do it manually
-- Check disk space at the beginning of the download of every sample (at least 20G of disk required).
+- Check disk space at the beginning of every sample download (at least 20G of disk required).
 If the disk is almost full the script will stop with an error message
-- Remember of the already sucessfull processed data and in case of interruption the script will resume
+- Remember of the already successfull processed data and, in case of interruption, the script will resume
 - Writing of the failed downloads in a file (failed_list.csv)

  ##### Options: